What Is Formative Assessment And How Can You Best Use It To Improve Student Outcomes

 What is formative assessment?

-Formative assessment is the process of monitoring and assessing students’ learning and understanding in order to adapt your teaching methods to better address students’ individual needs.
+Formative assessment is the process of monitoring and assessing students’ learning and understanding in order to adapt your teaching methods to better address students’ learning needs.
 The result of this continual formative feedback is that both teacher and student know the areas of greatest strength and the areas for improvement.
 Formative assessment is by its nature a low stakes form of assessment.

 One way to view formative assessment is that it is a way for pupils to provide feedback to their teacher about whether they are on track to achieve the learning outcomes for the lesson.